vpaza/sops/content/en/docs/terminal/pafa/_index.md

       2. No TRSA, but flight following: assign departure frequency and squawk
 3. Aircraft departing within FAI Class D, but not from FAI, shall be instructed to remain on the ground and contact FAI LC for departure instructions.
 IFR operations from those fields are not authorized.
+4. Aircraft departing from the Pond at FAI shall, after being given TRSA instructions, be instructed to contact FAI LC for departure instructions

 ## Ground Control

-1. Ensure all aircraft have spoken to Clearance Delivery unless they are VFR and not requesting TRSA or flight following.
+1. Ensure all aircraft have spoken to Clearance Delivery unless they are VFR and not requesting TRSA or flight following
+2. Aircraft on the pond shall be switched to LC

 ## Local Control